istio/istio.io/content/en/blog/2019/announcing-1.3/index.md

 - Improved the Pilot dashboard

 See the [release notes](/about/notes/1.3) for the complete list of changes.
 As always, there is a lot happening in the [Community Meeting]https://github.com/istio/community#community-meeting); join us every other Thursday at 11 a.m.
 Pacific.
-Groups](https://github.com/istio/community/blob/master/WORKING-GROUPS.md).
-And if you haven’t yet joined the conversation at [discuss.istio.io](https://discuss.istio.io), head over, log in with your GitHub credentials and join us!
+Join one of our [Work Groups](https://github.com/istio/community/blob/master/WORKING-GROUPS.md) and help us make Istio better.
+To join the conversation, go to [discuss.istio.io](https://discuss.istio.io), log in with your GitHub credentials and join us!